 - Scorecards Submitted - total number of scorecards submitted by all of your users in a given period.
 Assuming one is filled out for every interview that takes place, this will give you an idea of how many total interactions your staff has had with candidates.

 - Candidates Rated - number of candidates with any scorecards submitted for them in a given period.
 One candidate could have four scorecards as part of a group interview stage, but this column will only count one distinct person for all of those scorecards.
 It could contain duplicates if you submitted scorecards for one candidate on two different jobs.

 One of the best metrics you can glean from this report is whether you are effectively using your interviewers' precious time.
 If scheduled interviews and scorecards submitted are relatively high, but you are mostly rejecting candidates, you might be spending too many hours interviewing people who are not a good fit.
 In this case, more vetting early on could eliminate candidates who would never pass your more resource-expensive face-to-face stage anyway.

 The Interviewing Activity per Job report can be filtered by Department and Office (located right next to your company name), as well as Job, Stage, Recruiter, and Activity Date, which will filter each column uniquely based on the date the activity occurred.
 You can also change the view to Job/Stage/Department, and you're able to remove App Review and Hiring Manager review stages from the report by clicking Exclude Application Review.

-NOTE: Filtering by Recruiter doesn't show you that person's actions, it only shows you candidates who have that user listed as their Recruiter.
+Note: Filtering by Recruiter does not show you that recruiter's actions, it only shows you candidates who have that user listed as their Recruiter.